interviewnotes/interviewnotes.github.io/system-design/tiny-url.md

 GET https://host/get-long-url?tiny-url=<val>
 ```
 ### Architecture
-Consumer sends a get-tiny-url request, say based on REST, to the service
+* Consumer sends a get-tiny-url request, say based on REST, to the service

-Request is forwarded to a load balancer
+* Request is forwarded to a load balancer

-Load balancer forwards the request to one of the tiny-url services
+* Load balancer forwards the request to one of the tiny-url services

-tiny-url service generates the tiny-url and persists it in the database
+* tiny-url service generates the tiny-url and persists it in the database

-The generated tiny-url is cached (centralized to all tiny-url services)
+* The generated tiny-url is cached (centralized to all tiny-url services)

-The generated tiny-url is returned to the consumer
+* The generated tiny-url is returned to the consumer

 ### Numbers
-Assuming, tiny-url
+* Assuming, tiny-url
   * is 7 characters long
   * is case-insensitive
   * can have 62 characters (a to z, A to Z, 0 to 9),

-the total number of unique combinations is 62 ^ 7 ~= 3.5 trillion
+* the total number of unique combinations is 62 ^ 7 ~= 3.5 trillion

-If the service handles 1K requests per second, it will take 110 years to exhaust 3.5 trillion.
-If the service handles 1M requests per second, it will take 40 days.
+  * If the service handles 1K requests per second, it will take 110 years to exhaust 3.5 trillion
+  * If the service handles 1M requests per second, it will take 40 days to exhaust 3.5 trillion

-Number of bits required to represent 3.5 trillion = 42 (2 ^ 42 ~= 4.2 trillion)
+* number of bits required to represent 3.5 trillion = 42 (2 ^ 42 ~= 4.2 trillion)

 ### Techniques to generate tiny-url
 #### Random